rowandey/Papyrus/README.md

 - Spend time cleaning up possible seg fault causing code
 - Write unit tests for core code components
 - Create make based github actions to auto compile per commit
+- Investigate only having one participant in template and expanding the template with code at runtime

 - Auth
 - Investigate C++ coroutines for faster concurrency